MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-inheritance-from-data-sources.md

 ## Considerations and limitations

 * Inheritance from data sources is supported only for datasets with enhanced metadata.
 See [Using enhanced dataset metadata](../connect-data/desktop-enhanced-dataset-metadata.md) for more information.
 * Inheritance from data sources is supported only for datasets using the Import data connectivity mode.
-Live connection and DirectQuery connectivity is not supported.
+Live connection and DirectQuery connectivity isn't supported.
-* Inheritance from data sources is not supported in connections via gateways or Azure Virtual Network (VNet).
+* Inheritance from data sources isn't supported in connections via gateways or Azure Virtual Network (VNet).
 This means that inheritance from an Excel file located on a local machine won't work, because this requires a gateway.

 ## Next steps
 * [Enable sensitivity label inheritance from data sources](../admin/service-admin-portal-information-protection.md#apply-sensitivity-labels-from-data-sources-to-their-data-in-power-bi-preview)